 William T. and Mary L. Hurley Library

 Our research library specializes in materials pertaining to Southeastern Massachusetts prior to 1850, with special concentration on Taunton’s early European settlers.
-The library is open Tuesday to Saturday from 10 a.m. to 4 p.m. for on-site research and contains more than 7,000 volumes (non-circulating) on topics such as genealogy, local history, military history and the decorative arts.
+The library is open Tuesday to Saturday from 10 a.m. to 4 p.m. for on-site research.

 We encourage you to make an appointment so that the staff can prepare for your visit in advance.
 Email the Curator of Collections at firstname.lastname@example.org and we’d be happy to schedule an appointment!

 Quick tip: If you’ll be doing newspaper research on our new ScanPro 1100 digital microfilm reader/scanner we encourage visitors to bring a USB flash drive to save their research, which helps us cut down on printing and remain eco-friendly.

 Our research collection, which includes thousands of volumes in our non-circulating library and over 400 linear feet of archival material, embraces a wide range of topics.
 Some of the largest collections include: